• Skip to primary navigation

 Should I Consider Investing in a Life Insurance Retirement Plan?

 saving money for retirement plan finance conceptMost people will not need life insurance of any kind by the time they retire.
-However, there are some special cases in which it would be worth considering investing in life insurance well into retirement.
+However, there are some special cases in which it would be worth considering investing in life insurance well into retirement, especially depending on one’s financial situation.
 For example, those with lifelong dependents (such as children with disabilities) might consider continuing their coverage.

-Retirees might also consider continuing their life insurance past retirement.
+Retirees might also consider continuing their life insurance past retirement to avoid policy lapses.
 This would make sense if they have already maxed out their contributions to their traditional investment plans and are looking for another way to have tax-free income.

 If either of these applies to you, it may be worth considering investing in a Life Insurance Retirement Plan.
 Another thing to consider is the cost of investing.